Zodiac1978/hide-in-feed/README.md

-# Hide in feed
+# Hide from feed
-Adds a "Hide in Feed" option to all blocks, allowing you to exclude specific blocks from RSS feeds.
+Adds a "Hide from Feed" option to all blocks, allowing you to exclude specific blocks from RSS feeds.